How do I know if I need counseling?

 What can I expect from counseling?

-Counseling and Psychological Services is provided in an open, honest and supportive atmosphere.
-Your counselor will respect you and your difficulties and is concerned that you receive the best possible treatment.
-We look forward to assisting you with your personal and career concerns.
+Counseling and Psychological Services is provided in an open, honest, and supportive atmosphere.
+Your counselor will respect you and is concerned that you receive the best possible treatment.

 What rights do I have if I come to counseling?